 The distribution of ECTS credits for compulsory courses by categories shows that in most BSc programs the highest percentage of courses belong to the professional category (between 58% and 89%).
-The exception is UL\BSc which has 31% ECTS for professional category subjects, while 69% ECTS belong to general subjects categories.
-On the most of MSc studies, the percentage of ECTS credits for courses in the professional category is 100% or close to 100%, except for UL\MSc where it is 33%.
-Basic compulsory courses are mostly on BSc programmes, and on some BSc and MSC programmes there are general compulsory courses with a percentage of ECTS between 3% and 14%.
+The exception is UL_BSc which has 31% of ECTS for professional category subjects, while 69% of ECTS belong to general subject categories.
+In most of the MSc studies, the percentage of ECTS credits for courses in the professional category is 100% or close to 100%, except for UL_MSc where it is 33%.
+Basic compulsory courses are mostly in BSc programmes, and in some BSc and MSC programmes there are general compulsory courses with a percentage of ECTS between 3% and 14%.